Wecks/Prosperity_3/BACKTESTER.md

 - **Round 0**: Prices and anonymized trades data on RAINFOREST_RESIN and KELP that was used during tutorial submission runs.
 - **Round 1**: Prices and anonymized trades data on RAINFOREST_RESIN, KELP, and SQUID_INK.
 - **Round 2**: Prices and anonymized trades data on RAINFOREST_RESIN, KELP, SQUID_INK, CROISSANTS, JAMS, DJEMBES, PICNIC_BASKET1, and PICNIC_BASKET2.
+- **Round 3**: Prices and anonymized trades data on RAINFOREST_RESIN, KELP, SQUID_INK, CROISSANTS, JAMS, DJEMBES, PICNIC_BASKET1, PICNIC_BASKET2, VOLCANIC_ROCK, VOLCANIC_ROCK_VOUCHER_9500, VOLCANIC_ROCK_VOUCHER_9750, VOLCANIC_ROCK_VOUCHER_10000, VOLCANIC_ROCK_VOUCHER_10250, and VOLCANIC_ROCK_VOUCHER_10500.
 - **Round 6**: Prices and anonymized trades data from submission runs.
-Round 6 day X represents the submission data of round X.
+Round 6 day X represents the submission data of round X, where X = 0 means the tutorial round and X = 6 means the submission data of round 2 before it was updated.
 - **Round 7**: Prices data used during end-of-round runs.
+Round 7 day X represents the end-of-round data of round X. For round 1, its old end-of-round data is in round 7 day 0 and its new data is in round 7 day 1.
+- **Round 8**: The version of round 2 data before it was updated (earlier version of RAINFOREST_RESIN data).

 ## Visualizing Results